Ambrose Kingsland

 Ambrose Cornelius Kingsland (May 24, 1804 – October 13, 1878) was a wealthy sperm oil merchant who served as the 71st mayor of New York City from 1851 to 1853.
 In 1851, he initiated the legislation that eventually led to the construction of Central Park.

 Early life

 Kingsland was born on May 24, 1804, in New York City.
-He was the son of Cornelius Kingsland (1768–1815) and Abigail (née Cock) Kingsland (1771–1854).
-His siblings included Daniel Cock Kingsland (b.
-1798), Rebecca Kingsland Sutton (b.
-1800), Jane Kingsland Rogers (b.
-1802), Clara Ada Kingsland High (b.
-1806).
+He was the son of Cornelius Kingsland and Abigail (née Cock) Kingsland.

 He was a member of the old New Jersey Kingsland family who had for nearly 200 years lived in and around Belleville, New Jersey.
-His maternal grandparents were Isaac Cock (1741–1811) and Charity (née Haight) Cock.
+His maternal grandparents were Isaac Cock and Charity (née Haight) Cock.
 His paternal grandparents were Stephen Kingsland and Jane (née Corson) Kingsland.
 He was the uncle of William M. Kingsland, who owned 1026 Fifth Avenue.

 Career

 A successful merchant, Kingsland built businesses in grocery dry goods, sperm oil, shipping and real estate.
 He held public office as the 71st mayor of New York City from 1851 to 1853, the first mayor to be elected to a two-year term.
 In 1851, he initiated the legislation that eventually led to the construction of Central Park.